functionland/docs/docs/reference-api.md

 ---
-title: FULA API
+title: Reference
-id: api
+id: reference-api
 ---
-# FULA API
+# FULA API Reference

-The FULA API was designed by us for us with the intention that you (a third party open source developer) will be able to leverage it in order to build other compelling/rich user experiences.

 It comprises of the following.